- 45,227 km²

 The employee is entitled to get 28 calendar days of annual vacation per the calendar year, calculated and given for working.
 Employer and employee can also agree on a longer annual vacation than legally stipulated, but may not agree on a shorter one.
 The length of the annual vacation is the same for partial and full-time employees.

-A probationary period for four (4) months applies to every employment relationship.
+A probationary period for 4 months applies to every employment relationship.
 The employer and the employee may agree on the shortening or omission of the probationary period.
 Such an agreement must be in writing.
 If there is no such written agreement, the 4-month probationary period applies.
-The employment contract may be canceled during a probationary period by giving 15 calendar days’ advance notice thereof, including on the last day of the probationary period.
+The employment contract may be cancelled during a probationary period by giving 15 calendar days’ advance notice thereof, including on the last day of the probationary period.

 Further information on the conditions of employment contracts can be obtained here tooelu.ee.